Ramplex-Technologies/clujo/README.md

       deps.logger.log("Task 3 executing");
       return "Task 3 result";
     },
-    // since task3 has no dependencies, it will run in parallel with task1 at the start of execution })
+    // since task3 has no dependencies, it will run in parallel with task1 at the start of execution and it does not have guaranteed access to any other task's result
-  .build();
+  })
+  .build({
+      // Optional: provide a (sync or async) function to run when the job completes that takes in the completed context object
+      onTaskCompletion: (ctx) => console.log(ctx),
+  });

 // Create a Clujo instance
 const clujo = new Clujo({
   id: "myClujoJob",
   cron: {
     pattern: "*/5 * * * * *",
+    // Optional: provide options for the Cron run
+    options: { tz: "America/New_York" }
   },
   taskGraphRunner: tasks,
-});

-// Start the job
-clujo.start({
   // Optional: provide an ioredis client for distributed locking
   redis: { client: new Redis() },
-  // Optional: run the job immediately on startup
+  // Optional: run the job immediately on startup, independent of the schedules
   runOnStartup: true,
-  // Optional: provide a callback to run when the job completes that takes in the completed context object
-  onTaskCompletion: (ctx) => console.log(ctx),
 });

+// Start the job
+clujo.start();

 // Trigger the job manually to get a complete context object const completedContext = await clujo.trigger();